wertepnyigor/Selenium/README.md

 4. Website is loaded and header is correct.

 **Actual result**
-All steps passed as expected
+All steps passed as expected.

 **Test status**
-Passed
+Passed.